 So what happened?

-I think when you have a lecture of a few hundred people, then it became just memorising Greek words.
+I think when you have a lecture of a few hundred people, then it becomes just memorising Greek words.

 Nonetheless, I did absorb some of the Californian culture in art making.